-Money Flow Index (MFI) is a movement indicator which analyses both time as well as price for measuring the trading pressure – buying or selling.
+Money Flow Index (MFI) is a movement as well as volume indicator which analyses both time as well as the price for measuring the trading pressure – buying or selling.

 It is also known as volume-weighted Relative Strength Index (RSI), as it also includes volume, unlike RSI which only incorporates price.

 Formula for calculating MFI:

 Typical Price = (High + Low + Close)/3

 Raw Money Flow = Typical Price x Volume